Drunk Driving Motorcycle Accident Attorneys

 Types of Damages in Drunk Driving Accidents

+Unique evidence and types of damages that may be available to drunk driving accident claimants that are not available in other types of injury claims.
 For example, negligence and liability are often easier to prove when the driver who caused your accident was obviously intoxicated.
-In many cases, it’s easy to prove the drunk driver was entirely liable or carries a majority of the responsibility for the accident.
+In many cases, it’s easy to prove the drunk driver was entirely liable or carried a majority of the responsibility for the accident.

-The reason these damages are referred to as “punitive,” and are separate from “compensatory” damages, is their unique use as a punishment and deterrent.
+Motorcyclists injured in drunk driving cases may also have access to punitive damages.
+The reason these damages are referred to as “punitive” is because of their unique use as a punishment and deterrent.
 Punitive damages are intended to make the negligent act so financially painful that the drunk driver will abstain from making the same choices in the future.

 Dram Shop Laws

-A negligent driver’s insurance policy limits – or their complete lack of insurance – often prevents people injured in auto accidents from receiving the compensation they deserve.
-An experienced personal injury attorney may be able to find additional defendants to name in the plaintiff’s case to significantly increase the potential compensation the injured party can receive.
+A negligent driver’s insurance policy limits – or their complete lack of insurance – often prevent people injured in auto accidents from receiving the full compensation they deserve.
+An experienced motorcycle accident attorney may be able to find additional defendants to name in the plaintiff’s case to significantly increase the potential compensation the injured party can receive, though.

-For example, in South Carolina it is illegal for a bar to serve alcohol to a customer who they know – or should know – is intoxicated.
-If the overserved drunk customer then gets behind the wheel of their car and injures someone in a drunk driving accident, the bar can be held liable and named as a defendant in a drunk driving personal injury case.
+For example, in South Carolina, it is illegal for a bar to serve alcohol to a customer that it knows or should know is intoxicated.
+If the overserved drunk customer gets behind the wheel of their car and injures someone in a wreck, then the bar can be held liable and named as a defendant in a civil claim due to the state’s dram shop laws.

 West Virginia allows peopled injured by drunk drivers to seek compensation from the establishment that served the driver, but Virginia generally does not.
 Georgia also allows people injured by drunk drivers to seek restitution from the liquor store, bar or restaurant that served the intoxicated driver.

 In many states, dram shop laws are especially plaintiff-friendly if the intoxicated driver was a minor.
-In that case you don’t even need to prove the driver was “noticeably” intoxicated at the time of being served by the establishment.
-Simply serving alcohol to a minor who then gets into an auto accident that injures or kills someone immediately makes the business open to liability.
-In some states, such as North Carolina, dram shop personal injury laws only apply if the driver was a minor.
+In that case, you don’t even need to prove the driver was “noticeably” intoxicated at the time of being served by the establishment.
+Simply serving alcohol to a minor who then gets into an accident that injures or kills someone immediately makes the business open to liability.

 Each state has slightly different dram shop laws, so make sure to speak with an experienced attorney to find out if those laws may apply to your case.